ccz181078/Coq-BB5/readme.md

 There are some repeated code like `Time Definition q_183 := Eval vm_compute in q_183_def.` .
 This is used to split the searching process into multiple smaller steps (without this you will wait for hours without any feedback).

 **It takes about 12h to clear the search queue.
-2 TMs' non-halt are axiom now, so the proof is incomplete. **
+The non-halt of Skelet17 is axiom now, so the proof is incomplete. **

 ## decider_all